-Pursuant to the Operating Agreement, the Parent Company's quarrying operations, including its employees, were transferred to BAAC in 2008, which company was eventually renamed LHAI in 2015.
+Pursuant to the Operating Agreement, the Parent Company's quarrying operations, including its employees, were transferred to BAAC in 2008, which was eventually renamed to LHAI in 2015.
 Consequently, the Parent Company settled its retirement obligation to almost all of its employees and the remaining retirement plan assets were returned to the Parent Company in 2009.
-The Parent Company has only 2 employees as at September 30, 2021 and December 31, 2020.
+The Parent Company has only 2 employees as at March 31, 2022 and December 31, 2021.